nickerso/cellml-spec-sphinx-test/source/general-matters.rst

    information items not disallowed by this specification or a referenced normative specification.

-4. CellML Processing Software MUST NOT raise an error solely because it encounters an unrecognised extension element.
+4. CellML processing software MUST NOT raise an error solely because it encounters an unrecognised extension element.

-5. CellML Processing Software which reads CellML and then writes a modified version back out SHOULD preserve unrecognised extension information items when the parent information item is not modified.
+5. CellML processing software which reads CellML and then writes a modified version back out SHOULD preserve unrecognised extension information items when the parent information item is not modified.

-6. CellML Processing Software MUST NOT allow the mathematical interpretation of a CellML Model to be altered by any information present in extension information items.
+6. CellML processing software MUST NOT allow the mathematical interpretation of a CellML model to be altered by any information present in extension information items.

 7. For the avoidance of doubt, extension information items MUST NOT